String theory landscape

 In string theory, the string theory landscape (or landscape of vacua) is the collection of possible false vacua, together comprising a collective "landscape" of choices of parameters governing compactifications.

 The term "landscape" comes from the notion of a fitness landscape in evolutionary biology.
 It was first applied to cosmology by Lee Smolin in his book The Life of the Cosmos (1997), and was first used in the context of string theory by Leonard Susskind.

 Compactified Calabi–Yau manifolds

-In string theory, the estimated count of distinct flux vacua is commonly stated as having a lower bound of $10^{500}$, but more recently this has been revised to $10^{272,000}$, and the true number may still be far higher.
+In string theory, the estimated count of distinct false vacua is commonly stated as having a lower bound of $10^{500}$, but more recently this has been revised to $10^{272,000}$, and the true number may still be far higher.
 The large number of possibilities arises from choices of Calabi–Yau manifolds and choices of generalized magnetic fluxes over various homology cycles, found in F-theory.

 If there is no structure in the space of vacua, the problem of finding one with a sufficiently small cosmological constant is NP complete.
 This is a version of the subset sum problem.

 A possible mechanism of string theory vacuum stabilization, now known as the KKLT mechanism, was proposed in 2003 by Shamit Kachru, Renata Kallosh, Andrei Linde, and Sandip Trivedi.